What data do we access?

 We subscribe to webhooks related to most of these same events.

-We request a permission to access source code, but we never store it.
+We request permission to access source code, but we never store it.
 For each commit, we store the size of the change per file.
 This allows us to estimate the complexity of the change, and also to ignore changes to automatically generated files (such as package-lock.json or Gemfile.lock).
 The source code is processed in an isolated codebase.

 Jira integration